 The following survey responses aimed to gather mode and alignment preferences for the relaunched Red Line project alternatives.
-The alternatives, that revisited and revised options of the previous Locally Preferred Alternative, reintroduced Bus Rapid Transit as an option; included surface running operations in place of tunnel segments; and, modified alignments and possible station locations to address land use and demand changes due to new development and post-pandemic travel patterns affecting various parts of the corridor.
+The alternatives revisited and revised options from the previous Red Line Locally Preferred Alternative, including reintroducing Bus Rapid Transit as an option and offering surface running operations in place of tunnel segments.
+The alternatives also modified alignments and possible station locations to address land use and demand changes, due to new development and post-pandemic travel patterns impacting parts of the corridor.
 The running way operations, alignments and station options serving Harlem Park for the segment between West Baltimore MARC Station and Martin Luther King Jr Boulevard were not included in the survey questions due to the West Baltimore United Reconnecting Communities planning process currently underway.